jakub-spisak/softrobotics_algorithms/README.md

    A replay buffer stores collected transitions, enabling policy updates using off-policy methods.
 This accelerates learning by reusing past data and efficiently integrating experiences from randomized domains.

 ## Experiments
-The experiments were conducted using the simulation platform SOFA-Gym.
-In this environment we mainly focused on TrunkReach model training and testing.
-The training used PPO algorithm for its policy giving us limited results, compared to RF-DROPO.
-The robotic arm reached the target only in very few cases, the training lasted for numerous hours and it takes a lot of time to reach the target.
-Using RF-DROPO on the other hand, the robot needed much less training to get a faster and more precise results.
+The experiments were conducted using the SOFA-Gym simulation platform, with a primary focus on training and testing the TrunkReach model.
+The training utilized the PPO (Proximal Policy Optimization) algorithm for its policy, which yielded limited results compared to RF-DROPO (Reset-Free Domain Randomization Off-Policy Optimization).

+With PPO, the robotic arm reached the target in very few cases, and the training process was time-consuming, lasting for numerous hours.
+The time required to reach the target was considerable, indicating inefficiency in the learning process.
+In contrast, when using RF-DROPO, the robot required much less training time to achieve faster and more precise results.

 ### TrunkReach - PPO